khayss/khayss/README.md

 ## 🌱 Currently Exploring

-- 🚀 Perfecting Full Stack Web Development
+- 🚀 Enjoying Full Stack Web Development
   - Exploring decentralized applications development.
-  - Building user friendly frontend with NextJS and React.
+  - Building user-friendly frontend with NextJS and React.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Rust, Typescript, and Javascript.
   - Diving into PostgreSQL for efficient and scalable database management.